Home Login Sign up Profile Log out

 The detail of a cloch tower in Udine

-Italy is renowned for its rich mosaic of regional languages and dialects, but few are as distinctive and intriguing as Friulian, or Furlan.
+Italy is renowned for its rich mosaic of regional languages and dialects, but few are as interesting as Friulian, or Furlan.
 Spoken in Friuli, the northeastern corner of Italy, Friulian has endured centuries of cultural blending and remains a vibrant part of local identity today.
 Let’s explore this lesser-known Romance language together.

 A Romance Language with a Unique Flavor

-Friulian belongs to the Rhaeto-Romance group, alongside Ladin and Romansh, languages spoken in the Dolomites and parts of Switzerland.
-Rooted in Latin, its vocabulary and pronunciation bear the marks of centuries spent alongside Slavic and Germanic languages, influenced by proximity to Austria and Slovenia.
+Friulian belongs to the Rhaeto-Romance group, alongside Ladin and Romansh—languages spoken in the Dolomites and parts of Switzerland.
+Rooted in Latin, its vocabulary and pronunciation reflect centuries of contact with Slavic and Germanic languages, influenced by Friuli’s proximity to Austria and Slovenia.

 Like many regional languages, Friulian varies across provinces.
-Someone from Udine might sound noticeably different from a speaker in Carnia or Pordenone, adding both charm and complexity to the language.
+A speaker from Udine may sound noticeably different from someone in Carnia or Pordenone.

 Not Spoken in Trieste

-While Friulian is the traditional tongue across much of Friuli, it is not spoken in Trieste.
+While Friulian is the traditional tongue across much of Friuli, it is not spoken in Trieste, the capital of the region.
 Instead, locals there speak a dialect more closely related to Venetian.
-This linguistic divide fuels a long-standing friendly rivalry between the Triestini and Friulani, each proudly guarding their unique cultural heritage.
+This linguistic divide fuels a long-standing, friendly rivalry between the Triestini and Friulani, each proudly preserving their unique cultural heritage.

 Dante’s Opinion on Friulian

-Even Dante Alighieri weighed in on Friulian.
-In his treatise De Vulgari Eloquentia, he compared the sound of Friulian speech to barking — not exactly a compliment, but proof that Friulian’s distinctiveness was clear even in medieval times.
+Even Dante Alighieri had something to say about Friulian.
+In his treatise De Vulgari Eloquentia, he compared the sound of Friulian to barking—not exactly a compliment, but proof that the language’s distinctiveness was recognized even in medieval times.

 Everyday Friulian: Speak Like a Local